aldur/aldur.github.io/_posts/2023-10-30-jekyll-seo.md

 fix that.

 If you think about it, that makes sense!
-If there are no links pointing to this blog Google cannot follow them to find it and index it[^analytics].
+If there are no links pointing to this blog, Google cannot follow them to find it and index it[^analytics].
 Luckily we can _welcome_ Google's crawlers here by:

 1. Adding a new "property" for this blog to the "Google Search Console".